+Note 3: When parts of non-web software, such as mobile apps, are implemented with web views, such a view is embedded in the app and thus does not meet the definition of web page.
+The clause 11 "Non-web software" requirements are the appropriate requirements to be applied to these web views.
+There are no circumstances in which clause 9 requirements and the corresponding clause 11 requirements are both applicable.
+Where there is any doubt, clause 11 requirements have precedence.

-NOTE 3:non-web software The requirements for documents, that may be presented by user agents, can be found in clause 10.
+Note 4: The requirements for non-web documents, that may be presented by user agents, can be found in clause 10.

-NOTE 4: Although the accessibility of command line interfaces is not dealt with in the present document, accessibility may be achieved by context specific requirements, some of which may be found in clauses 5 or 11.
+Note 5: Although the accessibility of command line interfaces is not dealt with in the present document, accessibility may be achieved by context specific requirements, some of which may be found in clauses 5 or 11.

+Note 6: A non-web software satisfies a WCAG success criterion when the success criterion does not evaluate to false when applied to the non-web software.
+This implies that if the success criterion puts conditions on a specific feature and that specific feature does not occur in the non-web software, then the non-web software satisfies the success criterion.

+Example: For example, a non-web software that does not contain pre-recorded audio content in synchronized media will automatically satisfy WCAG success criterion 1.2.2 (captions - pre-recorded) and, in consequence, will also meet clause 11.1.2.2.

-Requirements in clauses 11.1 to 11.5 apply to software:
+Requirements in clauses 11.1 to 11.5 apply to non-web software:

 that is not a web page;

-not embeddedembedded in web pages nor used in the rendering or functioning of the page.
+not embedded in web pages nor used in the rendering or functioning of the page.

 Clause 9 provides requirements for software that is in web pages or that is embedded in web pages and that is used in the rendering or that is intended to be rendered together with the web page in which it is embedded.

-Some requirements in clauses 11.1 to 11.5 have different versions for open or closed functionality.
-In those cases, the corresponding clause will be divided into two subclauses.
+Some requirements in clauses 11.1 to 11.5 have a pre-condition that indicates that they do not apply to closed functionality, so these requirements only apply to the open functionality of the ICT.

+Requirements that do not have a closed functionality pre-condition apply to both the open and closed functionality of the ICT.
+The requirements under clause 5.1 apply to the closed functionality of the ICT.

+For non-web software that has functionality that is closed and other functionality that is not closed, the requirements in clauses 11.1 to 11.5 will still need to be met for the functionality that is not closed.

-The success criteria set out in clauses 11.1 to 11.5 are intended to harmonize with the W3C Working Group Note [i.25] produced by the W3C's WCAG2ICT Task Force.
+The success criteria set out in clauses 11.1 to 11.5 are intended to harmonize with the W3C® Working Group Note [i.25] produced by the W3C's WCAG2ICT Task Force.

+Note 7: Where the meaning of WCAG glossary terms when applied to non-web software is unclear, reference to the Glossary Items with Specific Guidance, in the W3C® Working Group Note [i.25], can help to clarify how they are to be understood.

-non-web softwareGlossary Items with Specific Guidancei.25NOTE 5: Software that provides a user interface includes its own content.
-Some examples of content in software include: the controls and text displayed in a menumenu bar of a graphical user interface application, images that appear in a toolbar, prompts spoken in an auditory user interface, other user interaction controls, and other text, graphics or material that is not loaded from outside the software.
+Note 8: Non-web software that provides a user interface includes its own content.
+Some examples of content in non-web software include: the controls and text displayed in a menu bar of a graphical user interface application, images that appear in a toolbar, prompts spoken in an auditory user interface, other user interaction controls, and other text, graphics or material that is not loaded from outside the software.

-NOTE 6: "Void" clauses have been inserted in order to maintain alignment of the numbering in clauses 9, 10 and 11.
+Note 9: "Void" clauses have been inserted in order to maintain alignment of the numbering in clauses 9, 10 and 11.